-My practice is core Shamanism, influenced by my predominantly Celtic spirituality; I work with the gods and spirits of Britain and Ireland within the context of my own Shamanic understanding.
+My practice is deeply animistic, influenced by my predominantly Celtic spirituality; I work with the gods and spirits of Britain and Ireland within the context of my own shamanic understanding.

 Trained in modern core shamanism, I am inspired by the Mongolian and Northern European traditions; those shared by Sarangarel, those of the old Nordic ways, and those of the Saami.
 These enliven my core shamanic practice and I honour those who have shared them with me; but I am not bound by the unquestioned insistence of their exact form or content.
 That comes from my relationship with the two main strands that inform my work – the land and my ancestors.
 I am deeply connected to the land, to these islands of Britain and Ireland, listening to the whispers and songs of hill and mountain, tree, rock, stone, river and valley.
 It is those stories and myths, and the clues contained within them, that offer me my deepest inspirationn.

-I’ve trained in Core Shamanism and with indigenous shamans.
-I have studied and been initiated into the mysteries of Druidry, in the ways of Faerie, and have studied the ancient Celtic Myths of the islands of Britain and Ireland.
-In th past I worked in the ways of Wicca, ‘traditional’ Witchcraft, and the Western Mystery traditions.
+I have studied both core shamanism and a number of indigenous traditions; I’ve been initiated into the mysteries of Druidry, in the ways of Faerie, and have studied the ancient Celtic Myths of the islands of Britain and Ireland.
+In the past I worked in the ways of Wicca, ‘traditional’ Witchcraft, and the Western Mystery traditions.
 In my former professional career I was trained in modern therapies such as NLP, Transactional Analysis, Past Life Therapy and Regression techniques.

 I offer special thanks all those who have shared their wisdom and teachings with me over the year, and especially to the following, who have taught me so much that I use in my practice today: